Dibz15/csx46-cerenkov/README.md

 xgboost, scikit-learn, and matplotlib.

 Our final poster with our results from this project can be viewed [here.](https://drive.google.com/file/d/116NPsWZndfbVuNo1EU8Qussdk29fB44g/view?usp=sharing)
+If the above link isn't working, the final poster can also be downloaded from this repository, under 'Dibble_Fey_CSX46_Poster.pptx'.

 Our work was based on/inspired by previous work on CERENKOV, which can be found at the [cerenkov](https://github.com/ramseylab/cerenkov) and [cerenkov3](https://github.com/ramseylab/cerenkov3) repositories.